What Do You Call A Group Of Tigers

 The Solitary Nature of Tigers

 The primary reason for the lack of a definitive collective noun for tigers lies in their behavior.
-Unlike lions, which live in prides with complex social structures, tigers are primarily solitary animals.
+Even so, unlike lions, which live in prides with complex social structures, tigers are primarily solitary animals.
 Adult tigers typically roam and hunt alone, marking their territories and avoiding prolonged interaction with others, except during mating season or when a mother is raising her cubs.

 This solitary lifestyle significantly reduces the opportunities to observe groups of tigers interacting.
-Consequently, there has been little need or consistent context to coin and popularize a specific collective noun.
+As a result, there has been little need or consistent context to coin and popularize a specific collective noun.
 The instances where tigers might congregate are usually temporary and circumstantial, such as around a large kill or during times of habitat stress when their territories overlap.

 Common Terms and Their Meanings